-The Biomechanics Laboratory (178N Forker) is a 1750 square foot facility that is part of the Human Performance Laboratories housed within the Department of Kinesiology.
+The Biomechanics Laboratory is a 1750 square foot facility that is part of the Human Performance Laboratories housed within the Department of Kinesiology.
 The major pieces of laboratory equipment include:

 - Twelve 450 Hz, 6 megapixel Oqus 6+ cameras for rapid, high resolution 3D tracking ofretroreflective markers (Qualisys AB, Sweden)

-- Two 464 mm x 508 mm AMTI force platforms are positioned centrally on a 35-m walkway (Advanced Mechanical Technology Inc., Watertown, MA)
+- Four 464 mm x 508 mm AMTI force platforms are positioned centrally on a 35-m walkway with a portable stair system (Advanced Mechanical Technology Inc., Watertown, MA)

 - Two 400 mm x 600 mm portable AMTI force platforms (Advanced Mechanical Technology Inc., Watertown, MA)

-- Sixteen channel wireless Delsys Trigno electromyography data collection system (Delsys, Natick, MA)
+- Eight channel wireless Delsys Trigno electromyography data collection system (Delsys, Natick, MA)

 - Tactilus stretch fabric pressure sensor, 3.4” x 5”, 60 Hz, 0 – 5 psi calibration (Sensor Products, Madison, NJ)

 - Opal Movement Monitoring System with two IMU sensors (APDM, Portland, OR)

 - XSENSOR wireless foot pressure mapping system (X4) with foot and gait software

 - Exeter Research Impact Tester for simulating walking and running impacts